 To read the full article, click here.

-Tagged Harlem, The Winery, 125th street, 116th Street, Harlem Shambles, Photos by The Wall Street Journal, BBraxton, The Kalahari Condo, wall street journal
+Tagged 116th Street, 125th street, BBraxton, Harlem, Harlem Shambles, Photos by The Wall Street Journal, The Kalahari Condo, The Winery, wall street journal

 Save the date of October 8th!
 That is when the annual Harlem Harvest Festival takes place on the corner of 116th Street and St. Nicholas Ave!
 I went last year and had a wonderful time visiting all the street vendors, eating and watching the performances from the Dance Theater of Harlem.
 It is a great way to kick off the Fall season.

 Take a look at photos from last year’s Harlem Harvest Festival!

 Posted in Adam Clayton Powell Jr. Blvd., art and culture, baking, business, Community, education, Events, food, Frederick Douglass Blvd., Harlem, health and wellness, personal care, restaurants

 Tagged 116th Street, Adam Clayton Powell Boulevard, Frederick Douglass Blvd., Harlem, Harlem Harvest Festival, Harlem4 Center for Change, Photos by HarlemGal, st. nicholas avenue